 Preparation and stages to consider ahead of GDPR

-Maria is the Head of Marine, Trade and Energy at Hill Dickinson LLP.
-Based in London and travelling frequently to meet her client base, she has been very much involved in advising on GDPR across a whole spectrum of industries and clients.
-She is shedding light on the questions that we are currently raising as regards the new General Data Protection Regulation, which will come into effect on the 25th of May 2018.
+Maria was the Head of Marine, Trade and Energy at Hill Dickinson LLP.
+Based in London and travelling frequently to meet her client base, she was very much involved in advising on GDPR across a whole spectrum of industries and clients.
+She shed light on the questions we are currently raising as regards the new General Data Protection Regulation, which will come into effect on the 25th of May 2018.
 Maria passed away a month after this interview but her legacy remains.

 Muriel: “What is GDPR and where can we read more about it?”

 It strengthens the rights relating to the personal data of living identifiable individuals (data subjects) whose data is processed by companies established in the EU, regardless of where the individual lives.
 It also applies to data subjects in the EU where the processing activities by non EU organisations relates to the offering of goods and services in the EU (even if it is for free) or monitoring of behaviour in the EU.

 GDPR increases the obligations of companies and increases sanctions for non-compliance to 2% of worldwide turnover or €10m (whichever is the higher) for some offences and 4% of gross worldwide turnover or €20m (whichever is higher) for other offences.

 One of the most significant changes is the accountability principle which requires you to show how you comply with the GDPR principles.
 The best place to start is the Regulation and the website of the supervisory authority in the country where you have your main establishment."

 Muriel: “What types of Organizations in terms of industry and size, are affected by the changes of the new Regulation?”